PDF(381.6 KB) View with Adobe Reader on a variety of devices

 The Cisco Aironet Power Injector AIR-PWRINJ6= increases wireless LAN deployment flexibility of supported Cisco Aironet Access Points by providing an alternative powering option to local power, inline power-capable multiport switches, and multiport power patch panels.

 The single-port PoE injector provides up to 30 Watts and is compliant with IEEE 802.3af (15.4 W) and IEEE 802.3at (30 W) systems.
-This power injector is for use with the Cisco Aironet 2800 series and 3800 series access points.
+This power injector is for use with Cisco access points requiring 802.3at power input.

 Note The Cisco Aironet Power Injector AIR-PWRINJ6= is not weatherproof and hence is not meant to be used outdoors.